linneagyllingberg/linneagyllingberg.github.io/_pages/research.md

 author_profile: true
 ---

-My research focuses on developing and analysing mathematical models and methods for different biological applications.
-My research can roughly be divided into three categories: Collective Behaviour and intelligence, [Spatial models of ecology and epidemiology](#spatial-models-in-ecology-and-epidemiology) , and Philosophical aspects of mathematical modelling.
+My research falls into three areas: [collective Behaviour and intelligence](#collective-behaviour-and-intelligence), [spatial models of ecology and epidemiology](#spatial-models-in-ecology-and-epidemiology), and [philosophical aspects of mathematical modelling](#philosophical-aspects-of-mathematical-modelling).
 I am also interested in philosophical aspects of mathematical modelling, as well as the limitations of machine learning in mathematical biology.

 ## Collective behaviour and intelligence